kbertalan/kbertalan.github.io/_posts/2021-10-30-prevent-invalid-input-with-dependent-types.md

 ---
 layout: post
-title: Prevent inalid input with dependent types
+title: Prevent invalid input with dependent types
+featured: true
+author: Bertalan Kis
 tags:
   - idris
   - dependent types
   - type level programming
   - example
 ---

-# Prevent inalid input with dependent types

 As an application developer I've always wanted to enhance developer experience.
 The most common tool for this is a statically typed programming language.
 It is fascinating what such programming languages can do in compile time, and what amount of issues they can prevent at runtime.